kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 **Usually this is a Docs Lead Shadow that has beenon the team for 2 releases with a desire to continue with the SIG Docs.**

 - Reach out to the person you have in mind and confirm they are able to commit the time and effort for a successful release.
-- Once confirmed, inform the Release Team and the SIG-Docs Team.
+- Once confirmed, inform the Release Team and the SIG Docs Team.

 If no suitable candidates are available, you may choose to lead again or nominate someone outside of the current release team (e.g: a recent Docs Lead).